 The sound they make is comparable to the sounds we’re familiar with on rock drum kits.
 Their built-in snares emulate the sound of a drum kit’s snare drum, and when the Cajon is hit more centrally, it can sound like a bass drum.
 This easy, instant access to familiar sounds can work as a quick fix for livening up a song or performance.
 It’s less obvious than resorting to bongos or tambourines and more tonally versatile.

 The Flamenco version of the drum uses guitar strings or drum snares to create sounds which are similar to the bass and snare drums on a full drum kit.
-They typically offer a crisp, lively sound which complements funk, pop, jazz and pop music, amongst other contemporary genres.
+They typically offer a crisp, lively sound that complements funk, pop, jazz and pop music, amongst other contemporary genres.
 And flamenco, of course.
 It’s an obvious choice for the modern musician.

 This type of Cajon works in a similar way to a snare drum, and, depending on the model, allow you to switch it on and off like you would with a real drum.
 These will be well suited to drummers who already enjoy experimenting with this kind of thing.
 They’re an advanced version of Flamenco one in that they offer a crisp, modern sound.

-The Cuban version has their sound holes at the base of the instrument, which is open, and unlike other types, are played between your legs.
+The Cuban version has its sound holes at the base of the instrument, which is open, and unlike other types, are played between your legs.
 They are used primarily in Afro-Cuban music and are available in a variety of sizes to offer different tones.
 They offer a wide range of sounds, as they deliver high, crisp notes when played near the edges and deep, bassy notes when hit towards the center.

 The Cajon is made from a variety of different woods.
 Amongst the most commonly used are beech, birch, mahogany, ebony, maple, and oak, all of which offer slightly different tones.